 Registration & networking

 UN estimates suggest that some $6 trillion is needed annually over 15 years to achieve the Sustainable Development Goals.
 Agenda 2030 requires conventional development assistance to be buttressed by a paradigm shift in development finance involving creative new ways to inject private capital.
 Governments are starting to re-evaluate microcredit's impact, along with the increased use of simple cash grants and Conditional Cash Transfers (CCTs).
+Impact investing is growing rapidly as investors look for ways to generate benefits for society alongside financial returns.
 Among ground-breaking financial products like Sustainability Awareness Bonds, the European Union’s 2018 Action Plan on Financing Sustainable Growth will help unlock private investment in sustainable projects.